 To be determined by the period of performance of awarded applications.
-Successful applicants will be expected to complete the work proposed within a five-year period of performance.
+Successful applicants will be expected to complete the work proposed within a 24-month period of performance.
+All applications are not to exceed a 24-month period of performance.